aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/title/_index.md

 ### isResizeShapeToFitText() {#isResizeShapeToFitText--}

+<b>@deprecated.</b> Please use the 'isResizeShapeToFitText' property instead.
 Gets or sets whether a shape should be auto-fit to fully contain the text described within it.
 Auto-fitting is when text within a shape is scaled in order to contain all the text inside.

 ```javascript
 isResizeShapeToFitText() : boolean;